 A student asked me if I had had a break-through moment in my PhD research.
 I told him I had – it had been a moment of “soul-soaring elation”.
 That was such an odd, poetic expression to tumble from me, that the geologist audience and I laughed.
 As was my wont, I may have assigned a “homework” – “Write a poem on the theme of soul-souring elation”.
 Perhaps I did, perhaps I didn’t – I have forgotten; but I did often scribble poetry on the classroom boards, as the lines came to me.

 I was measuring the sizes of blocks in Franciscan Complex melanges from photographs and maps then plotting histograms of the sizes.
-Histograms are graphs of the numbers of somethings of certain sizes: in this case the number of blocks that fell into “bins” or “classes” of ranges.
-My measurements ranged form millimeters to kilometers – seven orders of magnitude (or the largest measurements were 10 million times larger than the smallest measurements.)
-It is really impossible to show the data on conventional graphs so I switched to logarithmic plots.
+Histograms are graphs of the numbers of somethings of certain sizes: in this case the number of blocks that fell into “bins” or “classes” of size ranges.
+My measurements ranged from millimeters to kilometers – seven orders of magnitude (or the largest measurements were 10 million times larger than the smallest measurements.)
+It is really impossible to show the data on conventional graphs so I switched to logarithmic plots, where each major division on the graph is (in my case) 10 times as much as the previous division.
 The plots thus became “log-histograms”.

-The plots were so invitingly similar that I gnawed at to collapse the plots some more, I tried dividing all the block size data by the square root of the area of the photo or map containing the individual data sets.
+The plots were so invitingly similar that I gnawed at how to summarize the plots.
+I tried dividing all the block size data by the square root of the area of the photo or map containing the individual data sets.
 Doing that was pretty easy- I just worked my way through the exercise using Excel.

-When I hit the Excel graphing button , up came all the data, collapsed into one fluffy big plot, with many colored symbols, organized into a constellation of datapoints that all together looked just like the individual plots.
+When I hit the Excel graphing button, up came all the data, collapsed into one fluffy big plot, with many colored symbols, organized into a pattern of datapoints that all together looked just like the individual plots.
 That was a thrilling moment, seeing the constellation on my screen; an amazed moment of “Holy shit! – look at that!” – which is what “soul-soaring elation” is, expressed in (my) words.

 I had stumbled upon the “scale-independence” of the block-size distributions of the Franciscan Complex melanges I had measured.
 It did not matter at what scale, it seemed that the melanges would always have a similar-looking block size distribution.
 In practice that meant many, many small blocks and a decreasing number of larger blocks.